NREL/resstock/measures/ResStockArguments/README.md

 **battery_power**

 The rated power output of the lithium ion battery.
-If not provided, the OS-HPXML default (see [HPXML Batteries](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries'>HPXML Batteries</a>) is used.

 - **Name:** ``battery_power``
 - **Type:** ``String``